Tioga Downs: History

 Tioga Downs originally was a quarterhorse track known as Tioga Park in 1976, closing down after its third season.
-James Nuckel, then owner, stated that, "the track had been losing thousands of dollars a day and was still in the red after three years of operation" (New York Times, 1978).
+James Nuckel, then owner, stated that, "the track had been losing thousands of dollars a day and was still in the red after three years of operation."
 Thereafter, a few private races and the occasional flea market were held at the location.

 Revival

 In 2000, Jeffrey Gural, a real-estate executive, horse owner, and racing enthusiast, began lobbying for state approval of Video Lottery Terminals (VLTs) at racetracks.
 In 2005, they were approved.
-Shortly after Gural, with partnership from Nevada Gold and Casinos, bought the old Tioga Park for $32 million (New York Times, 2006; Press and Sun Bulletin, 2006).
+Shortly after Gural, with partnership from Nevada Gold and Casinos, bought the old Tioga Park for $32 million.
 A ground-breaking ceremony was held July 22, 2005.

 On June 9, 2006, Tioga Downs opened, offering harness racing, simulcast betting, and over 800 VLTs.
 Tioga Downs has two bars, a Subway restaurant, banquet room, coffee/bakery shop, and buffet.
 It also has a stage area, which hosts concerts.
 Artists that appeared at Tioga Downs have included Gretchen Wilson, Vanilla Ice, Tony Orlando, and Sister Sledge.
 During the warmer months, a trackside tent is available for wedding receptions, business meetings, parties, and awards' ceremonies.
 In 2011, The Tioga Downs Flea Market opened.
 In 2017, a hotel resort was added to the site.